Advanced-Computer-Lab-2022/KIMOS/README.md

 | `newStatus`      | `string` | **Required**. the new Status of the refund |
 | `requestId`      | `string` | **Required**.
 Id of the report |

-### POST the systems processes the new status of the access request
+### POST the system processes the new status of the access request
 ```http
   POST /users/accessStatus
 ```